-Write a newspaper article on one of the four developments (see worksheet) for women during the Quiet Revolution.
+- Write a newspaper article on one of the four developments (see worksheet) for women during the Quiet Revolution.
 Your article should answer the following:

 - What happened?

 - When and where did it happen?

 - Who was involved?
 Who was affected?

 - Why and how did it happen?

 - What were the short-term and long-term consequences?
+What might be some unintended consequences?